nikhilnair31/MIA/README.md

 ### MIA

-- [ ] Restructure MIA'S BRAIN
-    - [ ] Split into 1.
-User Facing 2.
-Internal Thoughts 3.
-Knowledge Base
-    - [ ]
-- [ ] Add ability to put MIA to sleep when not needed
+- [ ] Add logic to upsert relevant data from user
-- [ ] Add `summarize` function that takes in full conversation with window size for actual conversations
+- [ ] Update logic for past conversation summary
-- [ ] Save previous conversations in a vector database to serve as memory
 - [ ] Add ability to access the internet
+- [x] Add ability to put MIA to sleep when not needed
+- [x] Save previous conversations in a vector database to serve as memory
+    - No a normal conversation will remain in the JSON.
+Only factual information about user is to be upserted to PineCone.
 - [x] Add voice using 11Labs API
 - [x] Add instant listening on first play
 - [x] Hotword detection